This BLOG On FHA Guidelines On Late Payments After Bankruptcy Was UPDATED And PUBLISHED On January 26th, 2020

 - However, most lenders will automatically disqualify borrowers if they have any late payments after bankruptcy, short sale, deed in lieu, or foreclosure

-- Late payments after bankruptcy and foreclosure is frowned upon lenders as well as the Automated Underwriting System
+- Late payments after bankruptcy and foreclosure are frowned upon by lenders as well as the Automated Underwriting System

 - However, as long as mortgage applicants can get an approve/eligible per Automated Underwriting System, they should have no problem qualifying for FHA Loans with lenders with no overlays

-- The Gustan Cho Team at Loan Cabin Inc. has no lender overlays on government and conventional loans
+- Gustan Cho Associates has no lender overlays on government and conventional loans

 - Government Loans are mortgage loans insured and guaranteed by the government